PureVPN Cost and Pricing

 - AES-256: Our web traffic and IP addresses were encrypted whenever we connected to PureVPN using AES-256, which is what the military and banks use, so you know it’s secure.

-- Fair prices: Especially if you sign up for a year, PureVPN can cost as little as $6.49 a month, or less if you take advantage of the student discount.
+- Fair prices: Especially if you sign up for two years, PureVPN can cost as little as $3.33 a month, or less if you take advantage of the student discount.

 - Money-back guarantee: Not in love with PureVPN?
 Cancel within 31 days of purchase to receive a full refund, no matter what subscription you signed up for.